-All it takes to make delicately scented tablets is a little mixing, some gradual spritzing, and a few minutes of molding.
-When you're finished you'll have dozens of effervescent treats in a variety of shapes and colors that will scent and soften bath water as they bubble.
+All it takes to make this delicately scented DIY is a little mixing, some gradual spritzing, and a few minutes of molding.
+When you're finished you'll have dozens of effervescent Muffin Tin Bath Fizzies in a variety of shapes and colors that will scent and soften bath water as they bubble.
 Stuff stockings with cellophane bags filled with stacks of the colorful blocks.
-They make great gifts for all the ladies on your list, including mothers, grandmothers, aunts, and grown-up nieces.
+They make great gifts for everyone on your list, no matter their age.
 Experiment with colors and scents; mix yellow and red to make orange, for example, and try blending lemon with lavender.

 Sift 1 3/4 cup baking soda, 1 cup citric acid, and 2 cups cornstarch through a sieve to remove chunks.
 To make different tints, fill small spritzer bottles with water and add about 6 drops of food coloring to each.

 Pour 1 cup of powdered mixture into a glass bowl.
 Lightly spritz, stirring after each spritz, until powder is desired color.
-Add water slowly, so mixture does not fizz.
+Add water slowly, so the mixture does not fizz.
 If mixing two tints, alternate colors as you spritz.
-Check the consistency of powder with your fingers; when it can be tightly packed or shaped, stop spritzing (this may take a little while).
+Check the consistency of the powder with your fingers; when it can be tightly packed or shaped, stop spritzing—this may take a little while.

 Select an essential oil.
-Add 5 drops if it's one of the stronger scents (peppermint, lavender), 6 if it's a weaker one (lemon, grapefruit).
-Mix well.
-Firmly pack mixture into small baking molds.
+Add 5 drops if it's one of the stronger scents—like peppermint or lavender—6 if it's a weaker one—like lemon or grapefruit.
+Mix it well before firmly packing the mixture into small baking molds.
 We used 1/4 cup for each fizzy, which is good for one bath.
-Allow mixture to set for 2 hours, then pop out carefully.
+Allow mixture to set for two hours, then pop out carefully.
 Repeat with different tints for remaining powder.